SavithriNandadasa/message_construction_patterns/README.md

 - [Observability](#observability)

 ## What you’ll build
 To understand how you can use JMS queues for messaging, let's consider a real-world use case of a phone store service using which a user can order phones for home delivery.
-This scenarion contains two services.
+This scenario contains two services.
 - phone_store_service : A Message Endpoint that sends a request message and waits to receive a reply message as a response.
 - phone_order_delivery_service : A Message Endpoint that waits to receive the request message; when it does, it responds by sending the reply message.